yasser292929/ImageGallery/README.md

     end loop;
     end;

- and FILE_ID is Application Item where we store ID of image
+  4. Application Item FILE_ID where we store ID of image

 # Preview